 More than anything else, Heyoka’s Mirror is dependent on their ability to generate momentum here, by virtue of which they can keep listeners engaged in these unwieldy but ultimately rewarding compositions.
 By that standard, “Loss of Contact with Reality” is a success, though its true significance will be determined by how the band capitalizes on that momentum when they come up with their forthcoming full-length.

-Whether it’s songs like “Cosmic Sea” or “Trapped In A Corner”, Death always traversed a unique musical terrain.
-Deriving from intricate thrash structures, they took Celtic Frost like blueprint to unprecedented heights – made it more threatening and bleak.
-But, instead of the more gruesome death metal attributes like blast beats, atonality and deeper growls — Death emphasized coherent structural progression and melody.
+Whether it’s songs like “Cosmic Sea” or “Trapped In A Corner”, Death manages to capture a unique musical terrain.
+Deriving from primal thrash structures, they took that Celtic Frost like blueprint to a threatening, bleak, and a more refined direction.
+Instead of the more gruesome death metal attributes like blast beats, atonality and deeper growls — this album emphasizes coherent structural progression and melody.

 ‘The Sound of Perseverance’ (1998) is a genuinely dazzling confluence of these early influences and more.
-It’s well-tailored to quickly envelop a progressive metal disciple or a death metal-head.
-The record straddles this beautifully complex ground between progressive musical sensibilities and sheer sonic savagery of extreme metal.
-At the margins of these two demanding genres, Death successfully crafts this exquisite bridge from a Dream Theater to a Morbid Angel.
+It’s tailored to quickly envelop a progressive metal disciple or a death metal-head.
+The record straddles this complex ground between progressive musical sensibilities and sheer sonic savagery.
+At the margins of these two demanding genres, Death crafts an exquisite bridge from a Dream Theater to a Morbid Angel.
 This overall immersive experience can be elegantly summarized in Chuck Schuldiner’s own lyrics: “touch, taste, breathe, consumed”.

 While firmly grounded in thrash roots, over the years, Death pursued a guided musical trajectory of progressive refinement.
 Emphasizing that crucial New Wave of British Heavy Metal artistry and sophistication – it’s essentially Iron Maiden’s melody reconciled with Hellhammer like brutal force.
 This constant duality in Death’s composition was always shifting in a progressive direction.
 So, for the longtime fans, ‘The Sound of Perseverance’ must have been a lot like the very last song from the record – “Open my eyes wide to see a moment of clarity”.